-The directors have proposed a final dividend of 30 cents per share and a special dividend of 10 cents per share amounting to B\$3,200,000 which will be submitted for formal approval at the forthcoming Annual General Meeting.
-As such, the proposed dividend has not been recognised as a liability as at December 31, 2019.
+The directors have proposed a final dividend of 30 cents per share amounting to B\$2,400,000 which will be submitted for formal approval at the forthcoming Annual General Meeting.
+As such, the proposed dividend has not been recognised as a liability as at December 31, 2020.